 At the time of the 2010 Census, the number of citizens living in the Lone Star state was declared at 25,145,561, making it the second most populous state in the country.
-The state's population has now hit an all-time high of 26,528,398, an estimated figure for 2013.
+The state's population has now hit an all-time high of over 27 million.

-Texas is also the second largest in terms of surface area at 268,581 square miles (696,241 square kilometers) but the statistics with regards to density are a little different.
-Texas has just 98.1 people per square mile (37.9 per square kilometer) and those figures are merely the 26th highest in the US.
+Texas might be the second largest in terms of surface area at 268,581 square miles (696,241 square kilometers) but the statistics with regards to density are a little different.
+Texas has just 105.2 people per square mile and those figures are merely the 26th highest in the US.

 Perhaps when you consider that there is harsh terrain and high temperatures across much of Texas, maybe the density statistics aren’t so surprising.

 Texas has three cities with more than 1 million people: Dallas, Houston and San Antonio, which also rank as 10 of the most populous cities in the country.
-There are also 6 cities with a population over 500,000, including El Paso, Fort Worth and Austin, which are among the 25 largest cities in the US.
+There are also three cities with a population over 500,000, which are El Paso, Fort Worth and the capital, Austin, which are among the 25 largest cities in the US.